wazuh/wazuh-documentation/source/user-manual/agents/agent-connection.rst

 You can read the :doc:`wazuh-agentd.state </user-manual/reference/statistics-files/wazuh-agentd-state>` file found in the endpoint to check the status of the connection.
 The Wazuh agent keeps reporting its connection status in this file as follows.

--  ``pending``: Waiting for acknowledgement from the Wazuh manager about connection established.
+-  ``pending``: Waiting for acknowledgment from the Wazuh manager about connection established.
--  ``disconnected``: No acknowledgement signal received during the last 60 seconds or lost connection.
+-  ``disconnected``: No acknowledgment signal received during the last 60 seconds or lost connection.
--  ``connected``: Acknowledgement about connection established received from the Wazuh manager.
+-  ``connected``: Acknowledgment about connection established received from the Wazuh manager.

 To check the current status and verify the connection of the agent with the manager, run the following command on the endpoint.